 The Otesaga Resort Hotel promises first-class accommodations in a picturesque, lakeside setting.
-The seasonal resort, which includes a high-end spa, heated outdoor pool, 18-hole golf course and 14 meeting rooms, is open from mid-April through Thanksgiving.
+The seasonal resort, which includes a high-end spa, a heated outdoor pool, an 18-hole golf course and 14 meeting rooms, is open from mid-April through Thanksgiving.
 Large groups who book at least 50 rooms a night can also stay during the off-season.

 Many guests, however, may not know that the property formerly served as a private school for girls.
 According to Today, their spirits are said to still wander the halls.
 Voices have been reported in the Glimmerglass dining room, and the sound of children laughing has been noted on the third floor.
 Staff members have also reported hearing their names called out from nowhere.
 In 2010, “Ghost Hunters” paid the Otesaga a visit and confirmed that it is haunted by “friendly spirits.”

 Nestled in the Adirondacks is Hotel Saranac.
 The historic hotel, which dates back to the roaring twenties, recently underwent an extensive four-year renovation.
 It reopened its doors in early 2018, but tales of paranormal activity persist.